Start9Labs/documentation/site/source/developer-docs/documentation.rst

             .. figure:: /_static/images/contribution/documentation-new-step1.png
                 :width: 70%

-        2. Name and enter the contents of your first article and then tap "Commit changes".
+        2. Name and enter the contents of your first article and then click "Commit changes".
+Remember to put this in the correct location in the file structure.

             .. figure:: /_static/images/contribution/documentation-new-step2.png
                 :width: 70%